 You know more than you think, and you can earn money teaching it to others.
 What is your expertise?
 If you have an established audience that already loves reading your site then you should offer this audience a course so they can learn even more.

 What should you teach?
 That depends on the focus of your site or your current niche.
+How would you answer this question: In what area are you a subject matter expert?
+What topics do you have years or decades of experience?

-For example, if you have a blog where you help people budget and get out of debt, you can create a Budgeting 101 course.
+If you have a blog where you help people budget and get out of debt, you can create a Budgeting 101 course.

 Or if you have a travel blog, maybe create a vacation planning course where you teach people how to find the best deals and not get swindled.